 Councillors have given the go-ahead for a new 80-bedroom hotel in Holyhead.

-The £4 million Premier Inn development, earmarked for the Port Cybi gateway on the outskirts of the town, was given planning permission on Wednesday afternoon.
+The £4 million Premier Inn development, earmarked for the Parc Cybi gateway on the outskirts of the town, was given planning permission on Wednesday afternoon.

 The plans, which include a new bar and restaurant, were recommended for approval by Anglesey Council’s planning committee, after they were lodged in September by Conygar Investment.